6 Reasons Why You Need a Scrubber Dryer

 That is a simple explanation of the operation of a floor scrubber but why should anyone use these machines as opposed to manual or other mechanized cleaning options?

-1. It’s easier, quicker and more hygienic than manual floor cleaning
+1. Floor scrubbers are easier, quicker and more hygienic than manual floor cleaning

 One of the easier positives to draw from using a floor scrubber is that it is far superior to using a mop and bucket.
 Manual cleaning is very low tech and whilst in some cases the old ways are best, in this case they are definitely not.
 Wet mopping means exactly what it says, the floor is left wet after cleaning and will remain so for some time after.
 As we all know this poses a significant slipping or tripping hazard as well as the hard labour for the operative doing the mopping.
 Another problem is that the action of manual floor mopping can spread dirt and germs around the floor, and dirty water is reapplied from the bucket – so whilst the floor might look clean, it probably isn’t hygienically clean after traditional mopping.